hookyAt/ChuteDelay/README.md

 * There is an action group "Deploy w Delay" it respects the delay of each parachute, ignores the activated attribute

 ## CHANGES
-Since Version 1.1
+Version 1.2
 * made ready for KSP 1.1.0

-Since Version 1.0
+Version 1.1
 * Settings are synchronize to their symmetry parts
 	* only apply's when in the VAB/SPH
 * Parachutes have a new action group "Deploy w Delay".
 	* if "deploy w delay" is used, there is no checking it the delay is activated.
 It will use the last configured delay saved in the persistence file.

+Version 1.0
+* Initial Implementation

 ## TROUBLESHOOTING